 Yes.
 Many women who are diagnosed with breast cancer say they didn’t notice any symptoms.
 This is why regular breast cancer screenings are so strongly advised.

 We recommend women start the conversation about when to have annual screening mammograms at age 40.
-But depending on your breast cancer risk factors, overall health and personal preferences, you and your doctor can work together to decide whether screenings should begin earlier, later or at different intervals.
+Depending on your breast cancer risk factors, overall health and personal preferences, you and your doctor can work together to decide what’s right for you.

 Have questions or concerns about your breast health?
 Don’t delay.
 Find answers fast.